Back to top

 GRADE 1: Most of our Trails are flat and off-road with some gentle climbs.
 We have firm limesand, gravel, concrete or asphalt.
 Usually wide enough for two side-by-side cyclists, though single file in places.

 Safety Note: Where the Trail goes up or down quickly or the surface seems loose, slow down and take care.
 If you haven’t cycled for a while or you’re on an unfamiliar bike, consider walking these sections.

 GRADE 2: Some small sections of Trail follow quiet roads with little traffic.
 Consider the New Zealand Code for Cyclists.

-Safety Note: Use caution with changes in Trail surface, loose material, holes, water ruts, steep bits and tight corners.
+Safety Note: Use caution with changes in Trail surface, loose material, holes, water ruts, steep bits and tight or blind corners.